 Three things I had in my cart are things I already own and just wanted to double up on:

 I have a new job where I need to appear to be an adult.
 I have a new paycheck that opens a (small) gateway into buying nicer clothing items.
 And I have a wonderful Instagram community that has taught me through their everyday posts for the last two years that most clothing items are produced in ways that hurt the environment and the people making those items.
 So now, here I am, trying to adopt a “thift first, ethically produced second, fast fashion third” approach to buying clothes for my new job.
 I have purchased a few clothing items in the past month just for that purpose, so here are some mini reviews!

 The 2 week countdown is on over here for going back to college.
 I still get the new school year jitters and starting over at a new university has me feeling them big time this year!
-So, to distract myself, here are a few items I am eyeing for back to school, professor edition:
+So, to distract myself, here is my back to school list for professors and grad students: